Vanessa Bryant sues LA sheriff over helicopter crash photos

 The suit seeks damages for negligence, invasion of privacy and intentional infliction of emotional distress.

+“This lawsuit is about accountability and about preventing this disgraceful behavior from happening to other families in the future who have suffered loss,” Vanessa Bryant’s attorney, Luis Li, said in a statement.
+“The department formally refused Mrs. Bryant’s requests for information saying it was ‘unable to assist’ with any inquiry and had no legal obligation to do so.
+It’s now for a court to tell the department what its obligations are.”

 The victims died when the helicopter crashed into a hillside in Calabasas, northwest of Los Angeles, during cloudy weather.
 They were traveling to a youth basketball tournament at Bryant’s sports facility in Thousand Oaks.
-The crash remains under investigation by the National Transportation Safety Board.
+The National Transportation Safety Board has not concluded what caused the crash on the outskirts of Los Angeles County but said there was no sign of mechanical failure in the Sikorsky S-76. helicopter.

 Sheriff Alex Villanueva previously told news media that eight deputies took or shared graphic photos of the scene and he ordered the images deleted.
 The sheriff said the department has a policy against taking and sharing crime scene photos, but it does not apply to accident scenes.